 1 Enoch 108:12

-10 And all the blessings destined for them I have recounted in the books.
-And he has assigned them their reward, because they have been found to be such as loved heaven more than their life in the world, and though they were trodden under foot of wicked men, and experienced abuse and reviling from them and were put to shame, yet they blessed Me.
-11 And now I will summon the spirits of the good who belong to the generation of light, and I will transform those who were born in darkness, who in the flesh were not recompensed with such honour as their faithfulness deserved.
-12 And I will bring forth in shining light those who have loved My holy name, and I will seat each on the throne of his honour.
-13 And they shall be resplendent for times without number; for righteousness is the judgement of God; for to the faithful He will give faithfulness in the habitation of upright paths.
-14 And they shall see those who were, born in darkness led into darkness, while the righteous shall be resplendent.
+11 And now I will summon the spirits of the good who belong to the generation of light, and I will transform those who were born in darkness, who in the flesh were not recompensed with such honor as their faithfulness deserved.
+12 And I will bring forth in shining light those who have loved My holy name, and I will seat each on the throne of his honor.
+13 And they shall be resplendent for times without number; for righteousness is the judgment of God; for to the faithful He will give faithfulness in the habitation of upright paths.
+14 And they shall see those who were born in darkness led into darkness, while the righteous shall shine brightly.

 1 Peter 5:4